 Here’s a visual template you can follow to know if your thesis statement is appropriate for your paper o not.

-This common mistake occurs when we lose sight of our thesis statement in the writing process.
-We may follow our essay plan and include the points we planned, but forget to relate these back to the essay’s stance.
+This common mistake occurs when we lose sight of it in the writing process.
+We may follow our essay plan and include the points we planned but forget to relate these back to the essay’s stance.

 This error involves leaving the thesis statement in the introduction and forgetting about it in the rest of your essay.

 How do Address The Thesis Statement Throughout The Entire Essay?